phalcon/documentation/docs/domain.md

 ## Factory

-[Phalcon\Domain\PayloadFactory][payload-payloadfactory] is also available, offering an easy way to generate new Payload objects.
+[Phalcon\Domain\PayloadFactory][payload-payloadfactory] is also available, offering a way to generate new Payload objects.

 ```php
 <?php